hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

         * if end position is not specified, it is assumed to be till end of the provided original buffer.
-          The end position specified is immidiately beyond the positions that will be modified.
-NOTE: This behaviour is different from that of the vm op buf8randomize.
+          The end position specified is inclusive in the logic and will be used as part of the possible range of positions that may be randomly selected for changing the byte value wrt that position.

 Custom Fuzzers